ryanhlewis/VoxelEarth/README.md

 Special thanks to:

 * **Lucas Dower**, **ForceFlow**, **Omar Shehata**, **Cesium**, **Google**, **Lukas Lao Beyer**, and the broader open-source 3D Tiles community.
-* Everyone experimenting with voxelization, photogrammetry, and Minecraft — your tools and ideas are what made VoxelEarth possible.
+* Everyone experimenting with voxelization, photogrammetry, and Minecraft — your tools and ideas are what made Voxel Earth possible.

 ---